ttizze/eveeve/README.md

    bun run dev
    ```

-8. Access EveEve at `http://localhost:5173` in your browser.
+8. Access Evame at `http://localhost:5173` in your browser.

 9. For local development, authentication is simplified:
    - Visit `http://localhost:5173/auth/login` and log in with dev@example.com and devpassword.